The latest industry news, articles and events

 Civil litigation is an integral part of the justice system and digital evidence has consistently proved its value, although procedures within civil cases differ somewhat from those in criminal cases.
 Data collection, imaging and the presentation of the evidence can be considerably different, with the consequences of the case ultimately having very different outlooks.

-Another aspect of utilising digital forensic experts within a civil litigation is in the case of a family matter or divorce.
-If an individual has illegally obtained access the their partners email or social media account then a computer forensics expert can examine the digital evidence, some of which may have been removed or deleted.
+Another aspect of utilising digital forensic experts within civil litigation is in the case of a family matter or divorce.
+If an individual has illegally obtained access to their partner’s email or social media account then a computer forensics expert can examine the digital evidence, some of which may have been removed or deleted.

 Organisations are increasingly aware of the fact that if an employee discrepancy occurs at a late stage then considerable damage can be inflicted and costs can spiral out of control.
 If an employee has access to sensitive information then pro-active forensics prepares the employer for unforeseen employee indiscretion and can be used as evidence in court.
 Pro-active forensics is an up and coming technique whereby organisation instruct a digital forensics specialist to forensically ‘image’ employee laptops and devices when they leave the business.
 A forensic ‘image’ is effectively an exact copy of the data stored on a device and can be relied upon as evidence if a matter were to be taken to court.